The Higher Structure of Symmetries of Axion-Maxwell Theory: Genuine topological defects

-The Euclidean action of the Axion-Maxwell theory is given by:
+To fix notations and conventions let us recall that the Euclidean action of the Axion-Maxwell theory is given by:

 where $F = \dd{A}$ is the field strength for a $1$-form $U(1)$ gauge field and $\theta$ a $0$-form gauge field, i.e. a compact scalar\footnote{For a more formal discussion on $p$-form gauge fields see \cite{hsieh2022anomaly, Apruzzi_2023}} $\theta \sim \theta + 2\pi$.
 The two constants $f$ and $e$ are respectively the axion decay constant electric charge and they are unconstrained, while the axion--photon coupling $K$ is an integer (on spin manifolds) in order for the interaction term to be gauge invariant.
 Neither $A$ nor $\theta$ are gauge invariant, however we can define gauge invariant operators either considering their field strengths, i.e.~$F$ and $d\theta$ together with their Hodge duals, or by considering their holonomies.
-Hence, the gauge-invariant operators of the theory are given by Wilson lines $W_q = e^{2\pi iq \int_\gamma A}$ and 't Hooft lines $H_m$, as well as the the axion $\Theta_n = e^{in\theta}$ and the string worldsheet $S_w$, analog of the 't Hooft line for $\theta$.

-\begin{remark} Due to the axion-photon coupling, the definition of 't Hooft lines and string worldsheet differs slightly from the naive one in terms of boundary conditions for the gauge fields $A$ and $\phi$.
-We will expand on this remark in \cref{sec: non-top-junction}. \end{remark}
+Hence, the gauge-invariant operators of the theory are given by Wilson lines $W_q = e^{2\pi iq \int_\gamma A}$ and 't Hooft lines $H_m$, as well as the axion $\Theta_n = e^{in\theta}$ and the string worldsheet $S_w$, analogue of the 't Hooft line for $\theta$.
+Due to the axion-photon coupling, the definition of 't Hooft lines and string worldsheets differs slightly from the naive one in terms of boundary conditions for the gauge fields $A$ and $\phi$.
+We will expand on this remark in \cref{sec: non-top-junction}.

-Before proceeding with our analysis, let us recall what happens at trivial coupling $K = 0$.
+Let us recall what happens at trivial coupling $K = 0$.
 With this choice of coupling, the theory describes two non-interacting free gauge theories: a free Maxwell subtheory with a $U(1)^{(1)}_e \times U(1)^{(1)}_m$ 1-form symmetry (with mixed anomaly) computing the electric and magnetic charge of dyonic lines, and the theory of a free compact boson with a $U(1)^{(0)}_s$ symmetry which acts by shifting the axion field and a $U(1)^{(2)}_w$ measuring the winding number:

 again with a mixed anomaly.
 Let us note that both these symmetries are non linearly realized and thus they are spontaneously broken, we can thus interpret the massless degrees of freedom, i.e. the photon and the axion, as Goldstone bosons \cite{Gaiotto_2015}.